Chicago: Sports

 Chicago Fire FC is a member of Major League Soccer (MLS) and plays at Soldier Field.
 The Fire have won one league title and four U.S. Open Cups, since their founding in 1997.
 In 1994, the United States hosted a successful FIFA World Cup with games played at Soldier Field.

 The Chicago Stars FC are a team in the National Women's Soccer League (NWSL).
 They previously played in Women's Professional Soccer (WPS), of which they were a founding member, before joining the NWSL in 2013.
 They play at SeatGeek Stadium in Bridgeview, Illinois.

 The Chicago Sky is a professional basketball team playing in the Women's National Basketball Association (WNBA).
 They play home games at the Wintrust Arena.
 The team was founded before the 2006 WNBA season began.

 The Chicago Marathon has been held each year since 1977 except for 1987, when a half marathon was run in its place.
 The Chicago Marathon is one of six World Marathon Majors.

+Chicagoland Speedway in nearby Joliet has hosted NASCAR Cup Series races since its opening in 2001, the track also hosts the O'Reilly Series, formerly the Truck Series, and the ARCA Series, IndyCar also ran at the track until 2010, the 2002 Delphi Indy 300 was the closest finish in IndyCar Series history.
+The Chicago Street Course in downtown Chicago had races in the Cup Series and Xfinity Series from 2023 to 2025, while the often forgotten Chicago Motor Speedway held CART and NASCAR Truck Series races.

 Five area colleges play in Division I conferences: two from major conferences—the DePaul Blue Demons (Big East Conference) and the Northwestern Wildcats (Big Ten Conference)—and three from other D1 conferences—the Chicago State Cougars (Northeast Conference); the Loyola Ramblers (Atlantic 10 Conference); and the UIC Flames (Missouri Valley Conference).

 Chicago has also entered into esports with the creation of the OpTic Chicago, a professional Call of Duty team that participates within the CDL.